jojozhuang/jojozhuang.github.io/_posts/2016-03-16-deploy-nodejs-application-to-Amazon-EC2.md

 ![image25](/public/pics/2016-03-16/image25.png)
 Refresh the folder in putty, the new folder exits.
 ![image26](/public/pics/2016-03-16/image26.png)
-5.3 Go into the folder
+5.3 Go into the folder, run the node application

 ```
 npm install
 npm start
 ```

 5.4 Open Chrome, Firefox, on different device.
 This node project is a drawing application.
 It uses Socket.IO to broadcast the changes from one client to other clients.
 The first user opens it in chrome, waits others to join and draws something later.